-Saddle: The incremental design goal for the saddle this year was for it to be machinable by build team students using basic skills.
-The saddle starts life as a 1⁄4" wall 4"x4" 6061-T6 Aluminum extrusion.
-The extrusion is cut to length on a horizontal bandsaw and then cut in half using a vertical bandsaw.
-The width is determined by what is necessary to provide complete support for the azimuth pulley diameter and the height is what is left after cleaning up the bandsaw cuts.
+Saddle: The incremental design goal for the saddle in 2017 was for it to be one piece and machinable by build team students using basic skills.
+The saddle started life as a 1⁄4" wall 5"x5" 6061-T6 Aluminum extrusion.
+The extrusion was cut to length on a horizontal bandsaw and then cut in half using a vertical bandsaw.
+The width was determined by what is necessary to provide complete support for the azimuth pulley diameter and the height was what is left after cleaning up the bandsaw cuts.
 The next step was to mill the saw-cut faces in order to square them up.
-After the faces of the horseshoe are squared up, the axle shaft holes are carefully drilled and reamed to fit 1-1/8" OD Thunderhex flanged bearings.
-The top hole is then drilled out to intersect the axle shaft axis at right angles.
-The bolt pattern at the top is also done on the mill at this time and the holes are subsequently tapped.
+After the faces of the horseshoe were squared up, the axle shaft holes were carefully drilled and reamed to fit 1-1/8" OD Thunderhex flanged bearings.
+The top hole was then drilled out to intersect the axle shaft axis at right angles.
+This hole must intersect the axle shaft hole for proper gear mesh.
+The bolt pattern at the top was also done on the mill at this time and the holes were subsequently tapped.
 In order to minimize weight and swept diameter, the edges were chamfered and the bottom corners cut off around the axle bearings.
 Note that in CAD, these corners are radiused, but on the actual robot, they were cut off at 45 degrees-simply easier for fabrication.
 On our prototypes we didn't even bother with these cuts at all.
+Note that minimization of swept diameter is important because we set up the wheels so that the swept path is almost tangent to the frame-wheelbase reduces as swept diameter increases, and wheelbase is important for stability/handling.

 Azimuth Pulleys: The azimuth pulleys were 3D printed by our sponsor in polycarbonate using a commercial FDM type printer (Fortus400MC).
+A flange for the swerve unit side was also printed (visible in assembly views, but not shown below).
 We have found that the teeth profiles need to be tweaked a bit (opened ~0.002") to get the timing belt to settle into them fully.
+This is important because if the teeth don't settle in fully, the belt teeth will jump under load and you'll lose wheel alignment.